CCF

 The Combined Cadet Force (CCF)

-The Combined Cadet Force (CCF) provides a fun, varied and challenging co-curricular programme in leadership, military and adventure training.
+The Combined Cadet Force (CCF) provides a fun, varied and challenging co-curricular programme in military skills, leadership and adventure training.

-Cadets meet weekly on Thursday afternoons to participate in a range of activities making full use of the schools 1,200 acre site.
-Activities recently undertaken by cadets include sailing, kayaking, ocean diving, Nordic skiing, flying, parachuting and military tactics.
-Senior cadets are encouraged to deliver as much of the training as possible themselves.
+Cadets meet weekly on Tuesday afternoons to participate in a range of activities making full use of the schools’ 1,200 acre site.
+Weekly activities include Drill (Marching around), weapons training, shooting, fieldcraft, communications, navigation, and first aid.
+Senior cadets are taught to teach the junior cadets, therefore they deliver most of the training each week.

-The CCF provides full support to students completing their DofE Awards up to Gold and runs expeditions throughout the year for cadets participating in the scheme.
-CCF counts as “Volunteering” and can count towards the Gold residential requirement.
-As it is subsidised by the cadet force, it is also cheaper than doing the award through a civilian provider.
+The CCF provides support to students completing their DofE Awards up to Gold and runs a summer bronze expedition each June for cadets participating in the scheme.
+Attending the CCF can count towards either the “Volunteering” or “ Skills” sections of the DoE programme.
+All CCF courses count towards the Gold residential requirement.

-An annual Mess Dinner celebrates the efforts and achievements of the cadets over the course of this academic year.
+An annual Mess Dinner celebrates the efforts and achievements of the cadets over the academic year.
 The format follows closely the traditions of a British Army Officers’ Mess.
-Although primarily intended to be fun, the dinner will also offer students the opportunity to learn the etiquette and protocol of formal dining and of a military mess.
-The dinner also includes presentation of the Pooley Sword, the contingent’s “Sword of Honour”.
+Although primarily intended to be fun, the dinner also offers students the opportunity to learn the etiquette and protocol of formal dining in a military mess.
+The dinner includes a presentation of the Pooley Sword, the contingent’s “Sword of Honour” alongside other awards.
+During this dinner, Year 12s are informed of their appointments for the following school year, which perform in an acting capacity from the beginning of study leave.

 Related content